coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater.md

 sudo systemctl enable beacon-chain sudo systemctl start beacon-chain
 ```

-{% hint style="info" %}
-**Troubleshooting common issues**:

-_The beacon chain couldn't connect to the :8545 service?_

-* In the beacon chain unit file under \[Service], add, "`ExecStartPre = /bin/sleep 30`" so that it waits 30 seconds for execution client to startup before connecting.

-_CRIT Invalid eth1 chain id.
-Please switch to correct chain id._

-* Allow your execution client to fully sync.
-{% endhint %}

 {% hint style="success" %}
 Nice work.
 Your beacon chain is now managed by the reliability and robustness of systemd.
 Below are some commands for using systemd.